jamessnguyenn/2021-fall-cs160-team-iron-man/README.md

 # Code Reviews

 You may be requested to review someones request.
 Go to the pull request that you were asked to review.
-You can go **Files changed** and review the users code by adding comments.
+You can go to the **Files changed** tab and review the users code by adding comments.

-For our team here are a best pratices we look for in code reviews:
+For our team here are a few best pratices we look for in code reviews:
 - Branch that is merging is buildable.
 Development Branch should always be working.
 - Readiblity and Understandable.
 Code should contain good variable names, clear & concise comments, and code should be cleanly formatted.
 - Code being merged should actually meet the task/feature it was set out to do.

 Once you a done reviewing the code, under **Files changed**, press **Review Changes** and choose an option.

-Remember, once you approve the branch, the PR owner will be able to merge the branch.
+**Remember, once you approve the branch, the PR owner will be able to merge the branch.**

 # Contribute Now